ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Method

 Collecting expert navigation data for policy training requires an expert planning algorithm capable of navigating dynamic GS environments while generating kinematically feasible trajectories for ground vehicles in our setting.
 However, prior planning algorithms designed for GS representations, such as Splat-Nav~\cite{10930696}, are restricted to static environments and rely on quadrotor-specific planning limited to holonomic vehicles.
 Similarly, GaussNav~\cite{10870413} operates solely in static GS environments with a discrete action space, failing to utilize the full kinematic capabilities of ground vehicles.
 To overcome these limitations, we design an expert planner that can handle GS-based moving obstacles and generate feasible trajectories for ground vehicles by leveraging the Hybrid A$^{*}$ planner~\cite{dolgov2008practical} augmented with a motion primitive library.

-In the proposed planner, the robot navigable map is updated at each timestep with a dynamic obstacle if the human appears within the camera field of view (FOV) and comes close to the robot's trajectory within a safety margin.
+In the proposed planner, the robot navigable map is updated at each timestep to account for a dynamic obstacle if the human GS avatar appears within the camera field of view (FOV) and comes within a safety margin of the planned robot trajectory.
 To obtain a cleaner set of human Gaussian primitives that better corresponds to the actual human-occupied region for 2D projection, we remove spurious primitives by discarding ellipsoids with high uncertainty, defined as those with a covariance trace exceeding the 75th percentile.
 We further downsample the remaining primitives based on their mean positions using voxel-grid downsampling.
-Finally, these valid points are projected onto the 2D robot navigable map, where the human-occupied regions are then inflated to consider the human's movement based on a safety buffer derived from a constant velocity prediction over a 2~s horizon.
+Finally, these valid points are projected onto the 2D robot navigable map, where the human-occupied regions are then inflated using a safety buffer derived from a constant velocity prediction over a 2~s horizon to account for human movement.

 During the Hybrid A$^{*}$ expansion phase, each node transitions to its neighbors via a set of discrete motion primitives.
 These primitives are generated by combining three velocity scales (${1/3,2/3,1}$ of maximum velocity) with three steering commands (left, straight, right).
 The cost for each node is computed as a weighted sum of the primitive's arc length, steering penalty, and the heuristic cost-to-go to the goal.
 The expansion process terminates once a feasible path to the goal is identified.
 However, because the initial plan relies on short-horizon constant velocity predictions for human motion, the resulting trajectory may become unsafe during execution.
 To address this, we implement a reactive replanning mechanism.
-A replan is triggered either when a defined replanning period elapses or immediately if the minimum distance between a dynamic obstacle and the look-ahead segment of the currently executed trajectory falls below a safety margin.
+A replan is triggered either when a defined replanning period elapses or immediately if the minimum distance between a dynamic obstacle and the look-ahead segment of the executed trajectory falls below a safety margin.
 Fig.~\ref{fig:expert} illustrates the resulting path generated by the expert planner, highlighting the replanning behavior.
 With the proposed expert planner, we can generate safe robot trajectories in dynamic environments and gather expert demonstrations for navigation datasets.